Taskforce to respond to Royal Commission’s final report

 - a tribute at the Parramatta Girls Home to the women who experienced child sexual and physical abuse at this institution

-- providing unlimited and free counselling for survivors of child sexual abuse, as well as improved access to care records.
+- providing counselling for survivors of child sexual abuse, as well as improved access to care records.

 The NSW Government continues to work closely with the Australian Government and other states and territories to determine the best way forward to ensure the best outcomes for vulnerable children and young people.